alextanhongpin/node-pg-listen/examples/level-1-listen-notify-persistence/README.md

 # PSEUDOCODE
 queue = [UserRegisteredEvent]

-event = queue.head()
+event = queue.peek()
 sendConfirmationEmail(event) # Will this repeat if the task below failed? sendWelcomeEmail(event) # Prone to failure.

-queue.shift() # Two tasks needs to completed for removal.
+queue.remove() # Two tasks needs to completed for removal.
 What if we have more?
 ```

 Of course we can cache the steps in between, but caching introduce a few problems: